acostabh/Pivotal-Tracker-Stories-to-ML/readme.md

 ## Settings.php ##

-This file contains all the settings needed by the scripts.
+This file contains all the settings needed by the scripts. (rename settings_sample.php) .
- .
 PT Token
  .
 ML Token
  .
 Custom Field ID